Things to Do on Prince of Wales Island

 The Tlingit people, on the island possibly as early as 10,000 years ago, and the Haida people who still live here, add cultural color, myth, and magic to the island's natural wonders.
 Discover their history, myth, and magic from totem poles at the island’s three Totem Pole Parks located in the communities of Klawock, Hydaburg, and Kasaan.
 There are also poles in Craig.

 Do not miss The Whale house and Totems Historic District in the community of Kasaan.
 The Whale House, a sacred site of the Haida people, and the only standing Haida long-house in the United States, was re-built and dedicated in autumn of 2016 and is not to not be missed.
 See original and recreated totem "house" posts here.
 Learn how, from ancient times, their artists have used tools made of native materials: bone, shell, and steel to carve great cedar trees into the story telling totems.
 The Whale House is on the National Registry of Historic Places.

 Visiting in July?
-Don’t miss the cultural camp and (native) Haida Festival in Hydaburg.
+Don’t miss the cultural camp and (First Nation) Haida Festival in Hydaburg.

 Beach Combing and Whale Watching